Account-based Marketing and account-based everything programs have been all the rage for the last few years.

 This helps us build a list of objective criteria for our ICP.
-And then a target account list that we know with high certainty would be a good fit for our solution.
+Then, we use it to create a target account list that we’re confident will be a good fit for our product.

-The sales and marketing team work closely during this process, and set parameters to prevent our account-based everything strategy from turning into a “potluck” or a “wish list.”
-If a sales rep wants to add an account just because she saw it on a billboard, but it doesn’t fit the criteria…nope (You’d be surprised how often this happens!).
+The sales and marketing teams work closely during this process and set parameters to prevent our account-based everything strategy from getting out of hand.
+For example, if a sales rep wants to add an account just because they saw it on a billboard, but it doesn’t fit the criteria, it’s a no from us.
+You’d be surprised how often this happens!

-After you’ve built a target account list based on your ICP, it’s time to identify your buyer (and champion) personas.
-And then build outreach sequences for each persona.
+After you’ve built a target account list based on your ICP, it’s time to identify your buyer (and champion personas.
+Once you know what they are, build customized outreach sequences for each one.

-Our campaign team then researches each account of that month and pulls out insights that can be used in ad creatives and sales outreach.
+Once we know who our target persona is, our campaign team researches each account we plan to go after that month and pulls out insights that can be used in ads and sales outreach.